jazzfan2/helper_scripts/README.md

 ## selfmounter.sh

 'selfmounter.sh' automatically mounts any external USB-drive, eMMC and SD-Card once physically added to the system.
-As with 'mount_plugdrives.sh' and 'mount_volumes.sh', an xterm window popup prompts for a password if required.
+As with 'mount_plugdrives.sh' and 'mount_volumes.sh', an xterm window popup prompts for a password if this is required.
 Meant to act as a background daemon called from '$HOME/.sessionetc' (i.e. the 'startup applications' file read by EMWM's session manager).

 'selfmounter.sh' is an alternative for using a 'udev'-rule for automounting.